The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Allen Banegura is a Gastroenterologist in Catonsville, Maryland.
+Allen Banegura is a Gastroenterologist practicing medicine in Catonsville, Maryland.
 Dr. Banegura is rated as a Distinguished provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Familial Adenomatous Polyposis, Angiodysplasia of the Colon, Esophagitis, Gastrectomy, and Colonoscopy.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Familial Adenomatous Polyposis, Angiodysplasia of the Colon, Esophagitis, Gastrectomy, and Colonoscopy.
+Dr. Banegura is board certified in American Board Of Internal Medicine.

 Distinguished in Familial Adenomatous Polyposis